Battle of Hodeidah: June: Initial advances

-According to Yemeni officials, approximately 2,000 Emirati troops assaulted Al Hudaydah, departing from a UAE naval base in Eritrea.
+According to Yemeni officials, approximately 2,000 Emirati troops assaulted Hodeidah, departing from a UAE naval base in Eritrea.
 A worker for CARE reported hearing at least 30 airstrikes on the first day of fighting as the city population was caught in a panic.
 On the first day of the battle, Emirati and coalition forces reportedly moved to capture Hodeida International Airport, approaching within a few miles.

 On the first day of fighting, 250 Houthi combatants were also reported killed.

 Almasirah and Houthi spokesman Loai al-Shami claimed that Houthi forces hit a coalition ship with two missiles, though this remains unconfirmed.
 The Armed Forces of the UAE has reported that four Emirati soldiers died as of 13 June.

 In an official statement the Houthi-allied Yemeni Marine and Coastal Defense Command expressed its high readiness to counter the offensive on the port, warning of more attacks on the invading naval forces.
-It also added that there is no concern for civilian ships to reach for Hudayda so long as they stayed committed to international maritime law.
+It also added that there is no concern for civilian ships to reach for Hodeidah so long as they stayed committed to international maritime law.
 It also stressed the Yemeni naval forces' national and religious responsibility in defending Yemen's sovereignty and territorial integrity.